 A virtual online Newborn Care and Infant CPR class prepares you for the moment your baby is born through the first few anxiety-provoking months.
 This purchase provides you with access for one month to the course video, LIVE virtual video Q&A group discussion sessions with other clients as well as the class Resource Guide.
 If you would like continued access to the video and Q&A sessions, you may renew your membership access for a discounted fee every month until your delivery.
+Note: 1 ticket allows for two people to access the online class and resources.

 This unique experience is taught by Nested’s Founder, Nidhi Reva MPH, PA-C, and includes access to a Nested-facilitated LIVE virtual video Q&A discussion session with other clients as well as the class Resource Guide.
 We take you on a journey from the day of discharge through your newborn’s first few months at home.
 Our emphasis is setting your family up for a smooth transition, promoting a healthy baby, parents and supporting community.
 This can all be done in the comfort of your home.